 Inglewood was designated as Canada’s Greatest Community by the Canadian Institute of Planners in 2014.

 There are over 240 businesses in the area.
 This includes shops, restaurants, live music venues, craft breweries, and one of the Best Outdoor Basketball Courts in the city.
+Click to link to check out our guide and see the others.

 It is the heart of Calgary’s Music Mile.
 It hosts numerous festivals.
 These include JazzYYC, Sunfest, Car Free Sundays, Inglewood Night Market, Fringe Festival, Bleak Midwinter Film Festival, and other events.